Q. When are the resit exams? A. Please see the latest exam timetable information

 A. If your resit mark is lower than your first attempt mark then it is the first attempt mark that will be used.
 Q. Will my resit mark be capped?
 A. Your resit mark will be capped at the pass mark only when calculating your award classification.
 The mark you achieved for your resit will be shown on your transcript uncapped.

 Q. When will I receive my diploma supplement?
-A. For students who graduate in June, the diploma supplements are printed and posted to their home address in October.
-For students who graduate in December, the diploma supplement will be available to collect with your degree certificate at your graduation ceremony or will otherwise be posted to their home address in January.
+A. If you are graduating in person, the diploma supplement will be available to collect with your degree certificate at your graduation ceremony.
+If you are graduating in absence, this will be posted to your home address after the graduation ceremony has taken place.

 Q. How can I get a duplicate diploma supplement?
 A. If you require a duplicate copy of your diploma supplement, there is a fee of £20 per copy Please go to our online store to order extra copies or replacements.
 If you are a Henley Greenlands student, please email firstname.lastname@example.org to order extra copies or replacement diploma supplements.